KZRZ

-KZRZ (98.3 FM, "Sunny 98.3") is an adult contemporary formatted radio station broadcasting in the Monroe, Louisiana, radio market.
-It is owned by Warrior Media, through licensee Warrior Media LLC.
+KZRZ (98.3 FM, "Sunny 98.3") is an adult contemporary formatted radio station licensed to West Monroe, Louisiana, United States, serving the Greater Monroe area.
+It is owned by Warrior Media LLC.
 The station began broadcasting February 29, 1968, as KUZN-FM, owned with KUZN (1310 AM).
 Studios are located in Monroe, and its transmitter is located near Sterlington, Louisiana.

-The current Market Manager is Mike Downhour.
-Sunny 98.3 is home to Sheila Kay & Noah mornings 5am-10am.
-Leslie Haze middays 10am- 3pm.
-John Runyan afternoons 3pm-7pm.
-John Tesh Radio Show weekdays from 7pm to midnight.
+Sunny 98.3 is home to The Kidd Kraddick Morning Show and the John Tesh Radio Show.
 All the music is programmed locally.
 Sunny 98.3 is home to the Santa Stop promotion where Santa makes his first seasonal appearance in late November.

 In June 2025, it was announced that Stephen Media Group would be selling its Monroe stations to Warrior Media LLC for $450,000.
 The sale was completed in August 2025.

 Prior to 1993, 98.3 was urban contemporary KYEA K-98.